MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-String.md

 ### -Width

 Specifies the number of characters in each line of output.
-Any additional characters are wrapped to the next line.
+Any additional characters are wrapped to the next line or truncated depending on the formatter cmdlet used.
 The **Width** parameter applies only to objects that are being formatted.
 If you omit this parameter, the width is determined by the characteristics of the host program.
-The default value for the PowerShell console is 80 characters.
+In terminal (console) windows, the current window width is used as the default value.
+PowerShell console windows default to a width of 80 characters on installation.

 ```yaml
 Type: System.Int32